overtimepog/Chattastic/README.md

 4. Click "Pick Random Viewer(s)" to select viewers based on your criteria
 5. Use the "Connect Twitch Chat" or "Connect Kick Chat" buttons to connect to chat
 6. Click "Open Viewer Page" to display selected viewers in a separate window

+## Settings
+Chattastic now saves settings to your local Chattastic folder, ensuring they persist across restarts and updates.
+Settings include:

+- **Authentication Tokens:** Your Twitch and Kick authentication tokens are securely stored
+- **OBS Source Dimensions:** Set the dimensions of your browser source for optimal display
+- **Overlay Styles:** Customize the appearance of your chat overlay
+- **Screenshot Interval:** Control how frequently the desktop view is updated

+To manage settings:
+1. Go to the Settings section in the web interface
+2. Adjust your preferences
+3. Click "Save All Settings" to persist them to your local Chattastic folder
+4. Use "Load Settings" to refresh from the saved file

 ## Contributions
 Contributions to Chattastic are welcome.
 Please fork the repository, make your changes, and submit a pull request :)